Described karst landscapes

 Take another – Cockpit Country in Jamaica.
-Here dense rainforest grows over countless steep hills which resemble haystacks.
+Here dense rainforest grows over countless steep hills that resemble haystacks.
 Again – one can get easily lost among the endless “sea” of these giant haystacks.

 There are several kinds of unusual karst landscapes, such as:

 - Limestone pavements are somewhat less dramatic landscapes if compared with the previous kinds of karst landscapes.
-These are barren fields of pure limestone – but as this rock is soluble, the surface of limestone is dissected with shallow runnels, with deep trenches – grikes, smaller holes and larger holes – sinkholes.
-Thus a limestone pavement is unusual, fascinating type of landscape.
-Impressive limestone pavement is Burren (Ireland) – world’s largest limestone pavement with an area of 290 km2.
+These are barren fields of pure limestone – but as this rock is soluble, the surface of the limestone is dissected with shallow runnels, with deep trenches – grikes, smaller holes, and larger holes – sinkholes.
+Thus a limestone pavement is an unusual, fascinating type of landscape.
+Impressive limestone pavement is Burren (Ireland) – the world’s largest limestone pavement with an area of 290 km2.

 - Turloughs are very specific places, found almost exclusively in Ireland.
-These areas have lakes which appear and disappear seasonally – e.g. suddenly appear in autumn and the disappear in the spring.
-Sometimes these lakes appear in a few hours time and then in a few days are gone again.
+These areas have lakes that appear and disappear seasonally – e.g. suddenly appear in autumn and then disappear in the spring.
+Sometimes these lakes appear in a few hours’ time and then in a few days are gone again.